Skip to content

 Mark Goulston, Author of Just Listen and Real Influence

-Download Whole New Engineer Sample
+Download a sample of A Whole New Engineer

 Far more than an inspiring story about the transformation of engineering education, this remarkable book serves as a call to action and blueprint for reinventing all education for the 21st century.
 Everyone concerned about the preparation of the next generation for their – and our – future should read this important book.”